 - Sausage casing balat ng longganisa

-- 3 tbsp cornstarch for skinless version (corn starch para sa walang balat)
+- 3 tablespoon cornstarch for skinless version (corn starch para sa walang balat)

 Instructions